Outcome Models

 }

-2. Use {rsample} to bootstrap our causal effect
+2. Use {rsample} to bootstrap our effect

 library(rsample)